 - The effects of soy on tumor growth in animals and human cells grown in a petri dish aren’t the same as in a human body.

 - Processed soy is still processed food, and whole food is always a healthier choice.
-Minimally processed soy foods like tempeh, tofu, and edamame are recommended, while things like soy nuggets are not.
+You can still include some processed soy foods like soy nuggets in moderation.

 - No studies have found that phytoestrogens cause cancer to grow in humans.